We've independently reviewed this article to make sure it's as accurate as we can make it.

 Other Related Bosch Dishwasher Problems

 Additionally, you may have reset the dishwasher after a stuck cycle, only for it to stop working after it has begun.
-Although the systems are up and running, the vibration produced after resuming the wash cycle may disorient the door sensors.
+Although the systems are up and running, the vibration produced after resuming the wash cycle can disorient the door sensors.

-Outside interference is also not uncommon.
+Outside interference is also common.
 Pets or small children may accidentally crash into the door and displace the latch.
-If a broken door or switch breaks the electrical connections between different parts, it tricks the machine into believing that the door is open.
+If a broken door or switch breaks the electrical connections between different parts, it tricks the machine into believing the door is open.

 How to Fully Reset A Bosch Dishwasher

 You should perform some diagnostics on the machine to ascertain the extent of the damage to the doors or power switches.
-You should call a professional maintenance specialist to do the repairs because it is much safer than doing it yourself.
+I recommend you call a professional maintenance specialist to do the repairs because it’s much safer than doing it yourself.